tnaccarato/Poised-PMS/README.md

 ### Change Due Date

-If the user selects 'cd', allows the user to choose a project number to change the deadline for, given the project number.
+If the user selects 'cd', allows the user to choose a project number to change the deadline for, given the project number, and updates the database.

 ### Change Amount Paid

-If the user selects 'cp', allows the user to change the amount the client has paid for, given the project number.
+If the user selects 'cp', allows the user to change the amount the client has paid for, given the project number, and updates the database.

 ### Update Contact Details

-If the user selects 'uc', allows them to change any of the contact details for a Person object of their choice, given the project number.
+If the user selects 'uc', allows them to change any of the contact details for a Person object of their choice, given the project number, and updates the database.

 ### Finalise Projects

-If the user selects 'f', allows them to mark a project (given the project number)as finalised, adds the current date as the completion date, prints the amount the client still has to pay, and prints an invoice if there is still an amount to be paid.
+If the user selects 'f', allows them to mark a project (given the project number) as finalised, adds the current date as the completion date, prints the amount the client still has to pay, updates the database, and prints an invoice if there is still an amount to be paid.

 ### Quit